Pescatarian recipes and meal prep on a diet can be done! In this article you'll learn the best pescatarian recipes for the pescatarian diet plan.

 The most important thing to analyze when considering the pescatarian diet is where your seafood is sourced from.
 Considering the level of mercury in your chosen seafood is also of superb importance.

-Generally, the pescatarian diet is full of protein and healthy fat making it a very healthy diet.
+Generally, the pescatarian diet is full of protein and healthy fat.

 You may be wondering what are the benefits of the pescatarian diet.
 Here are just a few potential pescatarian benefits as listed by Medical News Today:

 Pescatarian Food Prep

 Instagram is my jam when it comes to what I'm eating on a daily basis!
 I'm often creating a ton of different lunch bowls that are perfect for the pescatarian diet!